- Course Registration Guide

 (Grades 11/12; 2 years; 2.0 credits)

 IBDP History studies 20th century historical topics, exploring political, social, economic and cultural developments in the world, with a special focus on the Americas.
 Beyond simply gaining factual knowledge, the course helps students develop historical research skills and a nuanced understanding of multiple interpretations of history.
 There are six key concepts focused on in the course: change, continuity, causation, consequence, significance and perspectives.
-The course emphasizes critical thinking-skills through questioning sources, developing interpretations, and understanding the creation of historical narrative.
+The course emphasizes critical thinking-skills through questioning sources, developing interpretations, and understanding the process of creating historical narratives.
 The ultimate goal of the course is for students to develop a critical understanding of the historical developments that have shaped the world region in which they live.

 The Standard Level (SL) course covers the following units:

-Themes in World History: focused on a study of 20th century Authoritarian States from the Americas (Castro's Cuba, Perón's Argentina, Pinochet's Chile) and Europe (Stalin's USSR), and the Cold War: Superpower tensions and rivalries.
+- Themes in World History: focused on a study of 20th century Authoritarian States from the Americas (Castro's Cuba, Perón's Argentina, Pinochet's Chile) and Europe (Stalin's USSR), and the Cold War: Superpower tensions and rivalries.

 IB History HL